Oil Heater Safety and Fuel Storage Tips for Winter

 After the snow falls, use a broom to clear the snow.
 Put the shovel away though, it may damage the tank.
 And be aware of icicles and snow that may fall off your roof and onto your tank.

 More heating fuel is used during cold temperatures, so order ahead of time.
 Keep the supply tank as full as possible because space in above-ground tanks generates condensation and results in water in the fuel.

 Clear your driveway of snow and ice.
 Safety is our first concern when delivery heating fuel to your home.
 Also, shovel a path to your oil fill pipe or tank and mark the location with a stick or flag.

 The Department of Environmental Protection encourages homeowners to also consider these oil heater safety tips:

-• Check for signs of rusting on the tank and its structural supports;
+- Check for signs of rusting or corrosion on the tank and its structural supports;

-• Recognize that wet spots or odors near the tank may signal a problem.
+- Recognize that wet spots or odors near the tank may signal an oil tank leak problem.

 With our unremitting team, you can count on Lawes Home Comfort Specialists to keep you comfortable and warm this winter season.
 And our fuel is of the highest and cleanest (low-sulfur) quality around, so you know you’re making the best decision.
 Lawes is a proud member of the Fuel Merchants Association of New Jersey and the National Oilheat Research Alliance’s (NORA) OilHeat American.